artainmo/DevOps/cloud/README.md

 In AWS we can find encryption at rest and encryption in transit.<br>
 Data at rest means it is stored on a physical device like a hard drive or S3 bucket.
 Data in transit means it is moving from one place to another, thus it is being transferred over the network.<br>
 Encryption keys are used to encrypt data in both rest and transit states.<br>
 AWS Key Management Service (KMS) is a service used to encrypt that manages the encryption keys automatically.
+Customer managed keys (CMK) are KMS keys in own AWS account that oneself creates, owns, and manages.
 CloudHSM is another encryption service that differs in that the users need to manage the encryption keys themselves, amazon only provides the dedicated hardware named Hardware Security Module (HSM).

 AWS Certificate Manager (ACM) is a service that allows easy provision, management and deployment of SSL/TLS certificates.
 Those certificates provide in-flight encryption for HTTPS websites.